Rajat022/HardConTSP-Solver/README.md

 # Travel-Salesman(Hard constraint programming)
+A repository for the implementation of a hard constraint programming solution for the Traveling Salesman Problem (TSP).
+This repository provides an efficient solver that tackles the TSP with hard constraints, ensuring optimal solutions within given constraints.

 Program in a language of your choice the following three procedures for constructing a solution to the traveling salesman problem:
 1. Generation of a random tour